 - Stay informed.
 Anyone who started investing after 2008 has experienced a record smashing, 10-year bull market – with only moderate periods of decline.
 Those who sold too early, due to panic, would have missed out on some or all of those gains.

 Having a solid financial roadmap is the best way to weather ever-changing market conditions.
-And designing that roadmap – and staying the course – can be a lot easier with the help of a Financial Advisor.
+And designing that roadmap – and staying the course – can be a lot easier with the help of a financial representative.

-By letting our Financial Advisors, along with our experienced portfolio managers, guide you and your investments through times of uncertainty, you can rest easier.
+By letting our financial representatives, along with our experienced portfolio managers, guide you and your investments through times of uncertainty, you can rest easier.
 Which, in turn, lets you stay focused on the health and safety of you and your loved ones.

 *Maturity and death benefit guarantees are not available upon surrender of the segregated fund policy and are proportionally reduced by any withdrawals from or investment transfer out of the segregated fund.
 Subject to any applicable death and maturity guarantee, any part of the premium or other amount that is allocated to a segregated fund is invested at the risk of the policyholder and may increase or decrease in value.
 Segregated Funds are administered by Co-operators Life Insurance Company.